whitefusionhq/ellisflutes_site/src/_world_flutes/bamboo.md

 **Types of bamboo:**

 So far I only use three different types of bamboo.
-I use black bamboo (and some others from the same family), as well as very limited amounts of madake, and bambusa multiplex silverstripe.
+I use black bamboo (and some others from the same family), bambusa multiplex silverstripe, and very limited amounts of madake.
 The silverstripe is used for my transverse flutes because it features a natural taper in the bore which provides superb intonation throughout the scale.

 **Types of flutes:**